SM 25x375 [2xM8] / N42 - magnetic roller

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – are used in hard drives, electric motors, medical equipment and very advanced devices.
+- Key role in modern technologies – are used in computer drives, electric motors, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: